PBearson/ESP32_Secure_Key_Storage_Tutorial/README.md

 idf.py menuconfig
 ```

 This will open a configuration window.
-You can use the arrow keys to navigate to each option, press `enter` to enter a sub-menu, and press `ESC` to leave a submenu.
+You can use the arrow keys to navigate to each option, press Enter to enter a sub-menu, and press ESC to leave a submenu.
 The controls are also shown at the bottom of the window.

 Navigate to the `Example Configuration` menu and enter your WiFi SSID and password.
 (For context to my screenshots, I have opened a mobile hotspot on my machine and set the SSID to **esplab-hotspot** and password to **ilovebagels**.)

 ![menuconfig_password](https://user-images.githubusercontent.com/11084018/160431684-f3e81c93-33c3-4f94-abdb-04c8599bd18e.png)

-Press `ESC` to return to the main menu, then `ESC` again to quit.
+Press ESC to return to the main menu, then ESC again to quit.
 You will be prompted to save the changes.
-Press `Y` to confirm.
+Press Y to confirm.
 Now run:

 ```
 idf.py build flash monitor